Electromaster232/Discord-LiveBot/README.md

 **Originally Developed By PlayBy, Modified by Endless Hosting**

+# LIVEBOT IS NOW AGAINST TOS, AS IT IS NOT AN OFFICIAL CLIENT.
+YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP, BUT BOTS SHOULD STILL BE OKAY

 ### NOTE: Some of the assets in this project belong to Discord Inc, and anyone else it belongs to.

 # Discord-LiveBot